KevinVerre/kevins-guide-to-git/README.txt

      This will merge the “other_branch” into your current branch.
 Unless the merge is a fast-forward merge, this will create a “merge commit”.

 git pull
      This does two things.
 First, it does a git fetch.
 This means that your local repository will have all the updates from the remote repository stored in the form of remote branches.
-Also, if you are on a branch that has an upstream remote branch, it will merge that upstream remote branch (which is now a local-remote branch because of the Fetch) into your current branch.
+Also, if you are on a branch that has an upstream remote branch, it will merge that upstream remote branch (which is now a local-remote branch because of the Fetch) into your current branch

-git --amend
+git commit --amend
      This makes changes to the latest commit on your current branch (HEAD).
 It allows you to do two things.
-One, it allows you to modify the commit message.
+One, it allows you to modify the commit message of your most recent commit (HEAD).
 It will also combines your staged changes with HEAD.
 So this is one way to modify the contents of a commit.
-Note that this actually deletes your HEAD commit and creates a new commit to replace it.
+Note that this actually deletes your HEAD commit and creates a new commit (with a new commit hash) to replace it.

+This is a very clean way of editing a commit you just made but haven't pushed or merged anywhere else.
+However, it can get a little ugly if you use it on a commit that you have pushed or merged to another branch.
+Because now there are two commits: the original and the ammended one that contains the ammendments.
+Git can create merge two branches like that by creating a merge commit

 git clean
     Used for cleaning up (deleting) untracked files in your repo.
 Because this command deletes files from your computer, it requires an extra argument (-f) to force it to do anything